LawrenceStanton/TC74/README.md

 ## Overview

-The TC74 is a digital embedded temperature sensor.
-It is capable of reading temperatures from -0°C to +125°C. The TC74 communicates over I2C.
-This driver provides a simple C++ object oriented driver for interfacing with the TC74, and is agnostic to any embedded platform.
+The TC74 is an I2C digital embedded temperature sensor, capable of reading temperatures from -0°C to +125°C. This driver provides a simple C++ object oriented driver for interfacing with the TC74, and is agnostic to any embedded platform.

 ## How to Use

-## Use as Git Submodule
+### Use as Git Submodule

 1. Add this project as a `git submodule`.